JohnPaton/johnpaton.github.io/content/posts/forward-fill-spark.md

 Since I've started using Apache Spark, one of the frequent annoyances I've come up against is having an idea that would be very easy to implement in Pandas, but turns out to require a really verbose workaround in Spark.
 Such is the price of scalability.
 But that does make it extra satisfying when I *do* manage to get done what I'm trying to do.

 A recent example of this is doing a forward fill: filling `null` values with the last known non-`null` value, leaving leading `null`s alone.
 In Pandas, this is very easy.
 I used it in my [recent post](/posts/periods-since-time-series-events/) about efficiently finding the time since the last event in a time series.
-This post is basically an explanation of [this StackOverflow answer](https://stackoverflow.com/a/44953341) on doing these forward fills with PySpark.
+This post is basically an explanation of [this StackOverflow answer](https://stackoverflow.com/a/44953341) on doing forward fills with PySpark.

 Imagine you are measuring the temperature in two spots in your back yard, one in the shade and one in the sun.
 You record a measurement every half hour so you can compare them.
 However, you got the cheapest possible digital thermometer, so a lot of the measurements end up missing.
 Your data may look something like this: